crespocarlos/metrics-mappings-to-monitoring/README.md

 `npm run delete-templates`
 Deletes the templates and associated datastreams in elasticsearch

-`npm run output-templates`
+`npm run print-delta`
 Note: works against an elastic-package stack

-Outputs the elasticsearch, kibana and logstash mapping properties under the ./properties directory.
-It creates two files per product, one contains the metricbeat properties and the other the package properties built by merging the individual datastreams.
-Once the output is generated, run the following to get the diff:
-`npx jsondiffpatch ./properties/{product}-metricbeat.json ./properties/{product}-package.json`
+Prints a package mapping delta with its metricbeat counterpart.

+options:
+--package (elasticsearch|kibana|logstash) - the package to diff --no-assets - don't install the package in Fleet --use-local - use the local metricbeat mappings under ./properties instead of the one installed in the currently running ES